konqi/schematic-kafka/README.md

 # schematic-kafka

-This work is based on [avro-schema-registry](https://github.com/bencebalogh/avro-schema-registry).

-There are a couple of differences, the obvious being a pure typescript implementation.

-This lib is **schema type agnostic**.
+This package provides a **schema type agnostic** kafka message encoder/decoder.
 It works fine with whatever protocol you may want to use, but it doesn't take care of this aspect.
+Have a look at the code sample below to understand what this means.

 ## Quickstart